Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Internment and Escapes:

 Heimvard was 1 of the 26 Norwegian ships interned in North and West Africa 1940-1942.
 She had arrived Dakar on Apr.
-18-1940 having come from Saigon with a cargo of rice, then after unloading the cargo she continued to Kontonu to take on board palm oil and coco beans for Dunkirk, departing for the journey to Europe on June 13.
-En route she was redirected back to Dakar, and was subsequently interned.
-"Nortraships flåte" gives the date as June 22-1940.
+18-1940 having come from Saigon with a cargo of rice, then after unloading the cargo she continued to Kotonu to take on board palm oil and coco beans for Dunkirk, departing for the journey to Europe on June 13(?*).
+En route, she was redirected back to Dakar, and was subsequently interned.
+"Nortraships flåte" gives the internment date as June 22-1940.
+Going to Page 1 above, we learn that she had arrived Dakar on June 20.

 According to Guri Hjeltnes' "Sjømann - Lang vakt", Heimvard had a crew of 29, all Norwegian, a total of 21 escaped.

 12 men from Heimvard escaped to Bathurst in a lifeboat on March 5-1941, among them were Ingvald Dyrland, Edvard Jensen, Ludvig Thomassen and the brothers Nils Lund and Vermund Lund.
-They got passage to Freetown on the Danish Dagø on March 9, arriving 4 days later, then signed on various other vessels.
-A few days later another 6 also escaped, then on Apr.
-27 Radio Operator/Mate Ola Johansen, 2nd Engineer Mortensen, 3rd Engineer Vikenes, Electrician Karlsen, Cook Moen and Mechanic Melsether managed to get out in one of Heimvard's gigs.
+From Bathurst, they got passage to Freetown on the Danish Dagø on March 9, arriving 4 days later, then signed on various other ships.
+A few days later, another 6 also escaped, then on Apr.
+27, Radio Operator/Mate Ola Johansen, 2nd Engineer Mortensen, 3rd Engineer Vikenes, Electrician Karlsen, Cook Moen and Mechanic Melsether managed to get out in one of Heimvard's gigs.
 After an eventful voyage they arrived Bathurst safely; from there they were sent to Freetown on board a Dutch vessel that had escaped from Dakar the year before (M/S Rolf?).
-32 escapees from Dakar were then sent from Freetown to England on board the troop transport Windsor Castle, arriving Clyde on May 16.
+32 escapees from Dakar were then sent from Freetown to the U.K. on board the troop transport Windsor Castle, arriving Clyde on May 16.

 Free at last!

-In "Krigsseileren No. 2 for 1985 there's an article written by Ola Johansen, detailing their arrival Gt.
-Britain and describing the destruction from the air attacks.
+In "Krigsseileren No. 2 for 1985 there's an article written by Ola Johansen, detailing their arrival in U.K. and describing the destruction from the air attacks.
 He starts off by saying they had to stay on board Windsor Castle until May 18 at which time they were taken to the railway station in Glasgow under military escort (as they had come from an enemy area and had no passports).
 He describes the destruction of the shipyards outside Glasgow and all along the route to London.
-On May 11 London had suffered one of its worst air attacks of the war and when they were taken by car through the city they saw clear evidence of that raid.
+On May 11, London had suffered one of its worst air attacks of the war and when they were taken by car through the city they saw clear evidence of that raid.
 Their destination was Royal Victoria School in the Battersea district which was utilized as a transit point for escapees from enemy territories.
 Papers were checked and questions asked, and on May 25 the escapees from Dakar had "cleared" security and were picked up by a representative of the Norwegian authorities.
 While they stayed at County Hotel near Nortraship's offices at Tavistock House, trips to the various offices to get new identification papers, passports, ration cards etc. followed, before they were again ready to join allied service, and the group from Dakar was scattered.
-Ola Johansen joined D/S Marga in June, but on arrival Grimsby from Canada in Sept. he payed off together with the Mate Bryde and almost the entire complement; he says no-one seemed to like it on board.
-(In Oct.
-Ola Johansen joined D/S Hardanger and later sailed on D/S Biscaya and Høegh Silverlight, then worked his way home from New York to Norway on M/S Hermund in the late fall of 1945).
+Ola Johansen joined D/S Marga in June, but on arrival Grimsby from Canada in Sept. he payed off together with the Mate Bryde and almost the entire complement; he says no one seemed to like it on board.
+According to Marga's Voyage Record for this period, she arrived Grimsby on Sept.
+18. The following month, Ola Johansen joined D/S Hardanger and later sailed on D/S Biscaya and Høegh Silverlight, then worked his way home from New York to Norway on M/S Hermund in the late fall of 1945.

-A year later, in Oct.-1944, we find her in Convoy SL 175/MKS 66, the SL portion of which departed Freetown on Oct.
-28, joined up with the MKS portion from Gibraltar on Nov.
+She returned to the U.S. again in Jan.-1944, then back to Port Said and Suez etc. - see her Voyage Record and Page 2 (it'll be noticed that she had spent a long time in New York).
+Skipping now to Oct.-1944, when she's listed in Convoy SL 175, which departed Freetown on Oct.
+28, joined up with Convoy MKS 66 from Gibraltar on Nov.
 8, the combined convoy arriving Liverpool on Nov.
-15. Heimvard was on a voyage from River Plate to Liverpool with a general cargo consisting of oilcake, maize, cased meats, fats, bone material, leather, casein and hair.
-Again, follow the external link to the SL convoys below.
+15. Heimvard had a general cargo consisting of oilcake, maize, cased meats, fats, bone material, leather, casein and hair (the archive document states she arrived Avonmouth on Nov.
+14).
+Again, follow the external link provided in the table above.
 The Norwegian Toledo and Ragnhild also took part in this convoy, Ragnhild joining from Gibraltar.
+(The MKS portion will also be added to my own website, but for now, the ships sailing in it are named in the section listing ships in all MKS convoys).

 POST WAR: